-Set up a Client with WPA-Personal (TKIP) or WPA2-Personal (TKIP) Security Settings
+Set up a Client with WPA\-Personal (TKIP) or WPA2\-Personal (TKIP) Security Settings level of assurance that only authorized users can access their wireless networks.
+WPA2 provides a stronger encryption mechanism through Advanced Encryption Standard (AES), which is a requirement for some corporate and government users.

-WPA Personal Mode requires manual configuration of a pre-shared key (PSK) on the access point and clients.
+WPA\ Personal Mode requires manual configuration of a pre-shared key (PSK) on the access point and clients.
 This PSK authenticates a user's password or identifying code, on both the client station and the access point.
 An authentication server is not needed.
 WPA Personal Mode is targeted to home and small business environments.